-• There are breaks in series between 2017 and 2018p due to a change in reporting methods, which

-- involves new mandatory reporting for refineries and companies in the oil sector. - Moreover, in the 2019 edition the Australian administration introduced several revisions to the time series back to 2011 as a result of new and updated data sources becoming available. - In 2017, the Australian administration added new companies to their reporting.
+- There are breaks in series between 2017 and 2018 due to a change in reporting methods, which involves new mandatory reporting for refineries and companies in the oil sector. - Moreover, in the 2019 edition the Australian administration introduced several revisions to the time series back to 2011 as a result of new and updated data sources becoming available. - In 2017, the Australian administration added new companies to their reporting.
 This primarily impacts the stocks of motor gasoline and gas/diesel oil. - Between 2009 and 2010 some breaks in time series may occur due to changes in methodologies and to improved data sources, with major revisions explained below. - Other hydrocarbons reported under from other sources natural gas correspond to hydrogen used in refineries from 2011 to 2016, also represented as the output of non-specified transformation in the balances format. - An in-depth review of Australian oil statistics, in particular investigation of amounts currently reported under recycled products as well as statistical differences for motor gasoline and bitumen, is on-going and may result in further improvements in the next editions.

-- Crude oil production and imports continued to decline in 2016 following the closure of domestic refining capacity in New South Wales (Kurnell Refinery) and Queensland (Bulwer Island Refinery).
+- In 2018, production of NGL declined as a result of product reclassification where quantities of condensate had previously been included and now moved to crude oil.
+Historical revisions are expected in the 2021 edition. - Crude oil production and imports continued to decline in 2016 following the closure of domestic refining capacity in New South Wales (Kurnell Refinery) and Queensland (Bulwer Island Refinery).
 Refinery outputs also fell as a result.
 These two sites have been converted to import terminals helping Australia expanding its import capacity.
-As a result refined products imports increased considerably in 2016. - From 2010 crude oil production estimates for selected companies have been replaced by actual data. - Imports of fuel oil have been estimated by the Australian administration. - In the 2015 data, fuel oil imports dropped significantly due to the closure of the two large consumers of this product, the Gove alumina refinery and the Point Henry aluminium smelter. - There is a break in the time series for crude oil and NGL between 2001 and 2002. - The drop in the production of crude oil in 1999 is due to a gas explosion at the Longford plant.
+As a result refined products imports increased considerably in 2016. - From 2010 crude oil production estimates for selected companies have been replaced by actual data. - Imports of fuel oil have been estimated by the Australian administration. - In the 2015 data, fuel oil imports dropped significantly due to the closure of the two large consumers of this product, the Gove alumina refinery and the Point Henry aluminium smelter.

-• Prior to 1992, part of the NGL production is included in crude oil.
+- There is a break in the time series for crude oil and NGL between 2001 and 2002. - The drop in the production of crude oil in 1999 is due to a gas explosion at the Longford plant. - Prior to 1992, part of the NGL production is included in crude oil.